o7q/MediaDownloader/README.md

 ---

 <b>MediaDownloader</b> \
-Programmed with C# and .NET Framework 4.8
+Programmed with C# .NET Framework 4.8

 <b>MediaConverter</b> \
 Programmed with C++ and compiled using MinGW G++